Concordium/concordium-rust-smart-contracts/examples/README.md

 - [auction](./auction) A contract implementing an simple auction.
 - [piggy-bank](./piggy-bank) The smart contract created as part of the Piggy Bank tutorial.
 - [ERC721](./erc721) A simple example implementation of the ERC721 non-fungible token standard.
+- [memo](./memo/) An extremely minimal contract that can be used to mimic the memo feature.
+Normally a transfer between accounts cannot add any information other than the amount being transferred.
+Making transfers to this intermediate contract instead works around this limitation.